A Texas school is devastated by church shooting

 “The first few days were rough.
 Teachers, students and the principal were crying,” Berrones said on Wednesday.

-Schools have brought in counselors to help children and staff deal with the grief and trauma.
+Schools have brought in counsellors to help children and staff deal with the grief and trauma.
 Some students like Alison Gould, 17, have been unable to face going back to school.

 “I have been taking it really hard.
 I am trying to get this sunk in.
 It is really hard to think that your best friend is gone,” said Gould, after her friend Haley Krueger, 16, was killed.